More information is needed: I do not know whether a gas safety certificate was provided

 Related guidance inside this topic

-- If this issue overlaps with legacy Section 21 notice rules, check no gas safety certificate article to compare the legal tests.
+- If this issue overlaps with legacy Section 21 notice rules, check deposit protected late Section 21 rules to compare the legal tests.

-- For a fuller breakdown of legacy Section 21 notice rules, use England tenant checklist for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use deposit amount and property address prescribed information for the underlying rule set.

 Sources used for this guide